Yandex Cloud

 print("Buckets synchronization done")

-3. Run the main.py script to start migrating data from Google BigQuery to the Google Storage bucket and then to the Yandex Object Storage bucket:
+3. Run the main.py script to migrate data from Google BigQuery to the Google Storage, with subsequent transfer to the Yandex Object Storage bucket:

 python main.py \